sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

     Table Valued Function

 # HASH MATCH (JOIN) -  In this operator
     Top Input -> Build (suppose return 290 rows) Bottom Input -> probe (Suppose rerun 19614 rows) Suppose SQL choose to perform the nested loop then 290 searches in 19614 rows would be expensive.
-Instead SQL will choose HASH MATCH
-	(Buiold the hash table form smaller input and search it against the bigger input) Build - > SQL will create the hash table in memory with smaller input (in this case with 290 rows) and put them in bucket Probe -> SQL will reads table (with 19614 rows) one row at a time, it computes the hash value of joined column and compares, then reurs the rows
+Instead SQL will choose HASH MATCH (Build the hash table form smaller input and search it against the bigger input) Build - > SQL will create the hash table in memory with smaller input (in this case with 290 rows) and put them in bucket Probe -> SQL will reads table (with 19614 rows) one row at a time, it computes the hash value of joined column and compares, then returns the rows

 Why Use Hash Match?
 	Case 1 -> Large table and Large table
 	Case 2 -> small table and Large Table
 	Case 3 -> No Useful Indexes

 Why Is Hash Match Called Blocking?
     Before producing the result (Hash match) must first build the hash table, So it must consume ALL build rows

 Biggest Performance Problem